 This Proxy Statement is being furnished to stockholders in connection with the solicitation of proxies by the Board of Directors of First Cash Financial Services, Inc., a Delaware corporation (the "Company"), for use at the Annual Meeting of Stockholders of the Company (the "Annual Meeting") to be held at the Company's corporate offices located at 690 East Lamar Boulevard, Suite 400, Arlington, Texas 76011 at 10:00 a.m.
-CDT, on Wednesday, June 16, 2010, and at any adjournments thereof for the purpose of considering and voting upon the matters set forth in the accompanying Notice of Annual Meeting of Stockholders.
-This Proxy Statement and the accompanying form of proxy are first being mailed to stockholders on or about April 30, 2010.
+CDT, on Tuesday, June 12, 2012, and at any adjournments thereof for the purpose of considering and voting upon the matters set forth in the accompanying Notice of Annual Meeting of Stockholders.
+This Proxy Statement and the accompanying form of proxy are first being mailed to stockholders on or about May 3, 2012.

-The close of business on April 23, 2010 has been fixed as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting and any adjournment thereof.
-As of the record date, there were 30,111,392 shares of the Company's common stock, par value \$.01 per share ("Common Stock"), issued and outstanding.
+The close of business on April 18, 2012 has been fixed as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting and any adjournment thereof.
+As of the record date, there were 28,609,333 shares of the Company's common stock, par value \$.01 per share ("Common Stock"), issued and outstanding.
 The presence, in person or by proxy, of a majority of the outstanding shares of Common Stock on the record date is necessary to constitute a quorum at the Annual Meeting.
 Abstentions and broker non-votes will be counted as present for the purposes of determining the presence of a quorum.
+A broker non-vote occurs when a bank, broker or other nominee who holds shares for another person returns a proxy but does not vote on a particular item, usually because the nominee does not have discretionary voting authority for that item and has not received instructions from the owner of the shares.

 Each share of Common Stock is entitled to one vote on all questions requiring a stockholder vote at the Annual Meeting.
+The votes required to act on each proposal at the Annual Meeting are summarized below.

-A plurality of the votes of the shares of Common Stock present in person or represented by proxy at the Annual Meeting is required for the approval of Item 1 as set forth in the accompanying Notice.
-Stockholders may not cumulate their votes i n the election of directors.
-Abstentions and broker non-votes will not be counted as having been voted on Item 1 and will have no effect on the vote.
-The affirmative vote of a majority of the shares of Common Stock present of represented at the Annual Meeting is required for the approval of Item 2.
-Broker non-votes will not be counted as having been voted on Item 2 and will have no effect on the vote against Item 2.
-The affirmative vote of a majority of the shares of Common Stock present or represented at the Annual Meeting is required for the approval of Item 3 and will have no effect on the vote.
+Item One (Election of Director).
+A plurality of the votes of the shares of Common Stock present in person or represented by proxy and entitled to vote at the Annual Meeting is required for the approval of the election of directors under Item 1 as set forth in the accompanying Notice.
+Stockholders may not cumulate their votes in the election of directors.
+Abstentions and broker non-votes will not be counted as having been voted on Item 1 and will have no effect on the outcome of the vote.